rodpolako/Chess-PGN-Trainer/README.md

 * [chessboardjs](https://github.com/oakmac/chessboardjs/) chessboard.js is a standalone JavaScript Chess Board.
 It is designed to be "just a board" and expose a powerful API so that it can be used in different ways.
 * [pawn-promotion](https://github.com/siansell/pawn-promotion) Quick and dirty example showing one approach to pawn promotion with chessboard.js and chess.js.
 * [lichess-org/lila](https://github.com/lichess-org/lila/tree/master) Lila (li[chess in sca]la) is a free online chess game server focused on realtime gameplay and ease of use.
+* [jquery-wheelcolorpicker](https://github.com/fujaru/jquery-wheelcolorpicker/tree/master) A jQuery plugin to add color picker functionality to HTML form inputs in round color wheel style.

 ## Possible ideas for improvements/features/roadmap

 ### Visual/UI ###
-* I'm looking at possibly incorporating the next major release of chessboardjs which seems to be better suited for use on mobile since it allows things like tapping instead of just dragging pieces.
+* I'm looking at possibly incorporating the next major release of chessboardjs which may be better suited for use on mobile since it allows things like tapping instead of just dragging pieces.
-* Add support for reading more PGN tags like player names and such.
-Nice-to-have when working to memorize specific games.
+* Possibly adding support for more PGN tags.
-* Enable the ability to specify custom colors and piece sets.
 * Reporting capabilities such as graphs/charts replicating what I'm currently doing in Excel.
 * Sound effects when moving the pieces, capturing, etc.

 ### Functionality ###
-* Add an option to auto-save the results to a file and export to Excel/CSV for analysis in other tools.
 * User data storage to save progress and allow for resuming progress through a set if the browser is closed.
 * Add a way to organize all the PGNs I want to test as part of a larger structure so that I would be able to choose from a defined list which includes the info on the PGN file to use along with the desired settings.
 * Connected with the point above, maybe introduce some sort of spaced reptition capability or have the tool automatically drill you from the list based on when last drilled or performance.